-Alice In Borderland’s first season has been a trip down the rabbit hole like no other: in a parallel universe, Tokyo has become a ruthless games arena, where the cost of losing is death.
+Alice In Borderland’s first season has been a trip down the rabbit hole like no other: Tokyo has become a ruthless games arena in a parallel universe where the cost of losing is death.
 How can Netflix top this breathtaking premiere in Alice In Borderland Season 2?

 It's an evincible concept, but the greatest achievement of this live-action television adaption of a Japanese manga is just how stupidly entertaining it is.
 With Alice In Borderland Season 1 concluding with the kind of megalithic cliffhanger that's left our mouths watering for whatever mayhem comes next, the only words on our lips now are how long do we have to wait for Season 2?

 Late to the Mad Hatter's tea party?
-Since premiering on December 10th, Alice In Borderland made the top 10 in over 40 countries and territories worldwide.
+Since premiering in December 2020, Alice In Borderland has made the top 10 in over 40 countries and territories worldwide.
 It's the most popular Japanese live-action title on the streaming service.
 No surprises, then, that Season 2 was greenlit the same month.

-Here's everything we know about the future of Alice In Borderland Season 2 from release date to the plot.
+Here's everything we know about the future of Alice In Borderland Season 2, from its timing to the plot.

 Warning!
 Spoilers for Alice In Borderland Season 1 ahead.